MazeAis/jira-service-management-setup/README.md

 <p>
 Create your Atlassian site and select the Free plan for Jira Service Management.
 The site name becomes your permanent URL (<code>yoursite.atlassian.net</code>), so choose something professional.

-The Free plan supports 3 agents, unlimited customers, 2GB storage, 100 email notifications per day, and 500 automation rule runs per month - more than enough to build and demonstrate a complete service desk.
+The Free plan supports 3 agents, unlimited customers, 2GB storage, and 100 email notifications per day - more than enough to build and demonstrate a complete service desk.

 The project was created using the <b>IT Service Management</b> template rather than the generic service desk template, because the ITSM template ships with incident, service request, change, and problem request types already scaffolded.
 </p>